bkacjios/lua-mumble/README.md

 -- Returns if the client is tunneling UDP voice data through the TCP connection -- This will be true until the first "OnPongUDP" call Boolean tunneludp = mumble.client:isTunnelingUDP()

+-- Returns if the client is a legacy client or not Boolean isLegacy = mumble.client:isLegacy()

 -- Attempts to change the bots comment mumble.client:setComment(String comment)